 The Service deployed its Business Continuity measures as a result of COVID-19 on the 16th of March 2020, following well-rehearsed processes to stand up organisational and operational response to the outbreak and to support Local Resilience Forums.
 Due to restrictions on travel, office-based staff were asked to work from home and non-essential activity was paused.
 The Service has seen low levels of absence as a result of COVID-19 and staff absence has not impacted on the ability to maintain core services.
+Some non-essential activity recommenced in the summer of 2020 and by the 31st March 2021 the Service was operating business as usual (with remote working) alongside its COVID response activity.

-Focus was placed on the ability to maintain fire and rescue response activities, which meant that face-to-face prevention and protection activity could not go ahead.
-As part of the South Western Ambulance Service NHS Foundation Trusts (SWAST) continued response to Covid-19, a 'combined crewed' fleet of 15 patient support vehicles has been deployed in partnership with Cornwall, Devon and Somerset, Dorset and Wiltshire, Avon and Gloucestershire fire and rescue services.
+Focus was placed on the ability to maintain fire and rescue response activities, which meant that face-to-face prevention and protection activity could not go ahead in the earlier parts of the year.
+However, as restrictions eased a risk based approach has been taken to delivering these services with control measures in place to protect staff and the public.
+As part of the South Western Ambulance Service NHS Foundation Trust (SWAST) continued response to COVID-19, a 'combined crewed' fleet of ambulances were deployed in partnership with Cornwall, Devon and Somerset, Dorset and Wiltshire, Avon and Gloucestershire fire and rescue services.
 These vehicles are crewed by one firefighter and one SWAST emergency care assistant initially.
 Devon & Somerset are the lead fire and rescue service to allow for clear lines of communications and a consistent approach to this project and are currently providing blue light drivers for five patient support vehicles.
+This support remained in place throughout 2020-21 and continues into 2021-22

-A COVID-19 Integrated Risk Management Plan (IRMP) was introduced which has driven a number of changes or pieces of activity to the work that would usually be undertaken, the most significant of which are:
+A COVID-19 Integrated Risk Management Plan (IRMP) was introduced in March 2020 which has driven a number of changes or pieces of activity to the work that would usually be undertaken, conducting risk visits and providing safety advice remotely where possible and tailoring activity to the pandemic risk, for example supporting businesses to ensure that they reopened safety and in line with fire regulations.
+Insight driven communications have targeted members of the public to alert to the dangers around emerging risks and change behaviours.